SomeOddCodeGuy/WilmerAI/Docs/User_Documentation/Core_Features/Concurrency_Limiting.md

 - `endpoint`: the request-level gate is lifted entirely.
 Many requests can be in flight at once, doing whatever non-LLM work their workflows require (file IO, HTTP calls to other services, memory lookups, etc.).
 The semaphore is instead acquired only around the *outbound LLM API call* inside `LlmApiService.get_response_from_llm`.
-The same `--concurrency` value still controls how many LLM calls can run simultaneously -- with `--concurrency 1` (the default), one LLM call at a time, but as many concurrent workflows as you like otherwise.
+The same `--concurrency` value still controls how many LLM calls can run simultaneously: with `--concurrency 1` (the default), one LLM call at a time, but as many concurrent workflows as you like otherwise.

 ### When to use `endpoint` mode